brownplt/B2T2/Media/Empirical/Datasheet.md

  - `groupByRetentive`
  - `groupBySubtractive`

-Column names cannot be accessed as string elements since that is the opposite of static typing.
-Empirical's metaprogramming does include a `compile()` routine that can handle any string expression that results in valid Empirical code at compile time.
-The language needs more robust string functions though to finish several of the examples:
+Empirical does not represent column names as string values.
+That said, Empirical's `compile()` routine can handle any string expression that results in valid Empirical code at compile time.
+Unfortunately, Empirical's string routines are fairly non-existent, which eliminates:

  - `pHackingHomogeneous`
  - `pHackingHeterogeneous`